-These consumers are often shut out of traditional credit options.
+These consumers are often precluded from accessing traditional credit options.
 According to a recent poll from Bankrate, in 2020, 21% of U.S. consumers were denied credit, including 32% of all millennials who applied for credit.
+In Canada, according to the CLA, 45% of non-prime consumers were turned down for a loan in the last year.
 Typically, these consumers have been left with very limited options, and often have had to turn to "lenders of last resort" with potentially illegal lending models, significantly higher interest rates and less than transparent terms.
 The available options have evolved over the past decade as fintech innovators like Propel have brought the lending industry into the digital age and provided solutions with more reasonable rates and flexible products.

-Our current addressable market comprises these approximately 60 million U.S. adults who are underserved and who struggle with access to credit from traditional providers.
+Our current addressable market comprises these approximately 60 million U.S. adults and 8 million Canadian adults who are underserved and who struggle with access to credit from traditional providers.
 Management estimates this segment currently results in a total available market of approximately \$18 to \$34 billion in loan volume.

 The impact of limited access to credit is further amplified in times of need.
 For individuals with volatile incomes, access to credit helps create consistency during times when individuals are not receiving a regular or sufficient paycheck to meet their day-to-day needs.
 Without access to credit, those lower income periods may lead to severe challenges for individuals and families.
-According to a Federal Reserve Report on the Economic Well-Being of U.S. Households in 2019, three in 10 U.S. adults experience hardships due to income volatility.
+According to a Federal Reserve Report on the Economic Well-Being of U.S. Households in 2022, three in 10 U.S. adults experience hardships due to income volatility.
 Additionally, all individuals commonly deal with unbudgeted or emergency costs and expenses.
 Without access to credit, covering those unbudgeted expenses can become impossible which often results in deeper financial, health or other issues.
-When we consider that more than 25% of all U.S. adults cannot cover a \$400 emergency expense, according to the Federal

-Reserve Report on the Economic Well-Being of U.S. Households in 2020, the problem becomes clear.
+When we consider that more than 37% of all U.S. adults cannot cover a \$400 emergency expense, according to the Federal Reserve Report on the Economic Well-Being of U.S. Households in 2022, the problem becomes clear.
 At Propel, we are driven to help provide the solution and ensure credit inclusion for these consumers.